Candelabrum

 The restoration of this work by Antonio D’Este in different stages is recorded by Evasio Gozzani’s letters and payments.

-This candelabrum, composed of antique fragments and modern additions, was made in the 19th century as a pendant to the previous one, which, in the mid-19th century was located in the portico.
-The drum of the latter with fluting is imitated in the present candelabrum, in which it is situated between a frieze with scroll ornaments and the fascia with masks and lions.
+This candelabrum, composed of antique fragments and modern additions, was made in the 19th century as a pendant to the previous one, which, in the mid-19th century, was located in the portico.
+The latter’s drum with fluting is imitated in the present candelabrum, which is situated between a frieze with scroll ornaments and the fascia with masks and lions.

 Description

-The authentic part is generated by the monolithic detail located above the modern fascia with a meander: from the bottom it comprises a circular cornice consisting of a fillet, a double cyma and another fillet; then there is the drum tapering upwards with deep fluting and a second cornice with a fillet, a cyma reversa and another fillet.
+The authentic part is generated by the monolithic detail located above the modern fascia with a meander: from the bottom, it comprises a circular cornice consisting of a fillet, a double cyma, and another fillet; then, there is the drum tapering upwards with deep fluting and a second cornice with a fillet, a cyma reverse, and another fillet.

 Analysis

-The only parts that are unquestionably antique comprise the fascia decorated with acanthus scrolls and foliage, and the shaft with strigillation located between two wreaths of leaves facing upwards.
-While there are no obvious parallels for the drum with scroll ornaments, the twisted shaft detailed with acanthus leaves is similar to those in two candelabra, datable to the 1st or 2nd centuries AD, in the Lever Collection at Port Sunlight, the shafts of which, decorated with ivy leaves, are placed between the whorls of foliage.
+The only unquestionably antique parts comprise the fascia decorated with acanthus scrolls and foliage and the shaft with stridulation located between two wreaths of leaves facing upwards.
+While there are no apparent parallels for the drum with scroll ornaments, the twisted shaft detailed with acanthus leaves is similar to those in two candelabra, datable to the 1st or 2nd centuries AD, in the Lever Collection at Port Sunlight, the shafts of which, decorated with ivy leaves, are placed between the whorls of foliage.